City & County of Denver Wastewater Yard, A Stormwater Project Profile

 3. Colorado.gov Water Quality Control Division Fact Sheet [Page 5]

-The Kraken is an efficiently engineered stormwater membrane filter that provides high flow rates and over 170 sq.ft. of surface area.This much filter surface area allows it to operate at a loading rate of only 0.05 gpm per square foot, to ensure maximum performance and minimum maintenance.
+The Kraken Filter is an efficiently engineered stormwater membrane filter that provides high flow rates and over 170 sq.ft. of surface area.This much filter surface area allows it to operate at a loading rate of only 0.05 gallons per minute (gpm) per square foot, to ensure maximum performance and minimum maintenance.
 The Kraken Filter’s low loading rate allows it to keep maintenance needs low and prevent clogging issues often found in other filter systems advertising high loading rates.

 - Small Footprint Reduces Installation Costs